 Real Food beef stock recipes are very simple.
 The ingredients are quality bones, good meat for broth making, like oxtail and short ribs, filtered water, sea salt and time.

 There are very few companies that make this kind of broth and sell it.
 It is a labor intensive procedure and it requires good quality meats.
 In order to get the broth that has a lot of gel or collagen and gelatin from the bones, it needs to be properly simmered in low temperatures, over a long period of time.
-Do you know any company that does that?
+It’s best to make these at home.

 This post is shared at: Gluten Free Wednesday, Mommy Club, Sustainable Ways, Allergy Free Wednesday, Healthy 2Day, Real Food Wednesday, Wheat Free Wednesday, Party Wave Wednesday, Creative Juice Thursday, Full Plate Thursday, Simple Lives Thursday, Eat Make Grow, Thank your Body Thursday, Pennywise Platter, Freaky Friday, Gluten Free Friday, Fresh Bites Friday, Fight Back Friday, Foodie Friday, Seasonal Celebration, Melt in Mouth Monday, Monday Mania, Slightly Indulgent Tuesday, Traditional Tuesday, Hearth & Soul Hop, Tasteful Tuesday